joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 debugging.
 If all external requests are coming in through the API gateway, what better place to start looking when things go wrong?

+As you get into operate and scale levels, you also start seeing the API gateway become a central monitoring point for wider KPIs, like response times and usage patterns.

-Observability is a great place to make your platform the feature-rich golden path, which I’ll talk about more in developer and team experience.
+Even further observability is a great place to make your platform the feature-rich golden path, which I’ll talk about more in developer and team experience.
 If you give them more metrics, more dashboards, and better error handling—especially without them having to instrument a single thing in their services—they’ll be much more likely to hop onboard.

+Finally, AI rears its head—even if we don't have a ton of confidence that's necessarily where things are headed.

 -->